nemophrost/learn/_posts/2015-10-07-intro-to-js-part-1.markdown

 The interpreter doesn't print out everything it does.
 If we want to know what it's thinking, we have to ask it to tell us.

-`console.log()` is a command to the browser to log whatever is inside the parenthesis to the console.
+`console.log()` is a command to the browser to log whatever is inside the parentheses to the console.

 	console.log(3 * 4);
 	// → 12